jamesaduncan/osom.guide/src/services.md

 ## Service governance

-In order to govern the network of services, the [executive](/executive) requires some additional information about each service that helps them to understand and make changes when needed.
+To govern the network of services, the [executive](/executive) requires additional information about each service that helps them understand and make changes when needed.

-1. A Wardley Map of how the service is delivered, and the components it requires
+1. A Wardley Map of how the service is delivered and the components it requires
-2. Guidance that has been rejected by the service manager
+2. The guidance that the service manager has rejected

 {% include moresoon.html %}